Redundancy of the cosmological evolution equations and its relationship with the initial conditions: The various cases in an ever expanding or ever contracting universe

 \subsection{The link between all the choices is in the initial condition}

-From our previous discussion we have seen that all the pairs of chosen differential equations may not reproduce the other differential equations.
-All the previous discussion was based on arbitrary choice of initial conditions.
-We did not mention any scheme for comparing initial conditions.
-The pressure equation and continuity equation as well as the acceleration equation and the continuity equation requires three numbers in the initial condition: $a(t_i)$, $\dot{a}(t_i)$ and $\rho(t_i)$.
-There is no unique way to choose this triplet of numbers.
+The pressure equation and continuity equation, as well as, the acceleration equation and the continuity equation, requires three numbers in the initial condition: $a(t_i)$, $\dot{a}(t_i)$ and $\rho(t_i)$.
 On the other hand the Friedmann equation and the continuity equation only requires two initial conditions: $a(t_i)$ and $\rho(t_i)$.
-Apparently it seems it is impossible to specify the initial condition which can be applied to all the three pairs of equations.
 If we treat all the differential equations as purely dynamical equations then it is really impossible to find out an equivalent initial condition.

 The above problem can be tackled if we reinterpret the Friedmann equation as a constraint equation at the initial point $t_i$.
 The Friedmann equation is the only equation which can be interpreted as an algebraic equation connecting the values of $\dot{a}(t_i)$, $a(t_i)$ and $\rho(t_i)$ for some values of $k$ and $\Lambda$.
 Once we choose the initial conditions from the Friedmann equation itself, using it as a constraint equation, we see that the Friedmann equation remains valid throughout the time interval $[t_i\,,\,t_f]$.
 This happens because of the nature of Eq.~(\ref{feqn}).
 If the initial condition satisfies the Friedmann constraint then $F(t_i)=0$ and consequently $\dot{F}(t_i)=0$.
 As we chose the pressure equation and the continuity equation to generate the dynamics, we see that if the initial condition is chosen from the Friedmann constraint then the Friedmann equation remains valid throughout the time interval.
-The generated dynamics is naturally a solution of the Friedmann equation.